sentiampc/sentialabs.github.io/_posts/2018-05-25-ecs-calculator.md

 In another scenario, your largest container is provided with 1750 memory units.
 You can fit 1 container in the `t2.small` instance which reserves 2001 Memory units (2001/1750 = 1.14 containers).
 Else, the `t2.medium` instance which reserves 3952 Memory units makes it possible for 2 containers to fit in (3952/1750 = 2.25 containers).
 Then your containers will fit more efficiently in the `t2.small` instance than in the `t2.medium` instance with the same argument from the previous example applied.
 Calculate CPU units!!!
 The examples above are indeed based on the important idea: available resources should be used up for the sake of the efficiency.
 Therefore, in case you have troublesome after some time to find an EC2 instance type in the table that suits your needs, there are two options being advised:
-* Providing more Memory units if available to your largest container so that your unused resources will be efficiently decreased.
+* Providing more Memory units if available to your largest container so that the portion of your unused resources will be efficiently decreased.
 * Using the `m4.large` instance for it overall reserves good amount of CPU/Memory units (2048/7984) for your containers and is used for general purposes.